How to Move from Siloed to Connected Planning

 Uncertainty is greater than ever today and the possibility of new market entrants, new business models, and new technologies becoming mainstream are real threats of disruption.
 Unfortunately, the spreadsheets and point solutions of yesterday simply lack the agility to quickly pivot or handle the volume of data needed to spot risks or opportunities.

-To move to from siloed to Connected Planning, start by considering tools like a cloud-based, collaborative Connected Planning platform No longer will you have to send multiple versions of the same model back and forth through email and worry about the integrity of the data.
+To move on from siloed to Connected Planning, start by considering tools like a cloud-based, collaborative Connected Planning platform No longer will you have to send multiple versions of the same model back and forth through email and worry about the integrity of the data.
 Instead, using robust in-memory technology and the ability to execute real-time modeling with massive volumes of live data rather than debating which version of the plan to follow, your team can work together, making the plan not only more easily embraced, but also more achievable.

 2. Operate from a single plan based on reliable data